Trewaters/soar/README.md

 ### What the app should do?

-#### Landing page
+#### App Sections

+**Asana Postures**

+- Show Yoga postures and some details about the posture including names, description, etc.

 **Flow**

+- Series are multiple asanas done in order.
+Series are smaller pieces that combine to make a Full Sequences.
+- Practice series
-- Practice posture series and sequences.
+- Practice sequences.

-**Asana Postures**

-- Show Yoga postures and some details about the posture like names, description, etc.
+- Create series.

 **Meditaiton**